ELY3M/wX---modded-by-ELY-M/README.md

 #
 #
 ## DONE!
 ====================================
+added option to change default lines on radar in the radar settings.
-added "show MCD text" in radar" - needs more testing esp when there are more than 1 mcd.  may show all texts from all mcds.
+added "show MCD text" in radar" - It only show last MCD right now.
 added TVS Icon - replaced the tvs triangle with tvs.png - need more testing and adjusting - need more badass storms!
 due to a bug in location dot size if not following gps, I added a new setting for location icon size
 you are able to change location icon size now.
 I increased the location size to 530 in the settings.